bmrolo/hackathonProject/README.md

 3. Uses a HuggingFace LLM to index the files and search

 ## In the future, this repo will:
-1. Act as a RAG
+1. Act as a RAG!